-Description A semi-detached two storey villa.
-Accommodation GROUND FLOOR:- Entrance Hallway, Lounge, Kitchen, Bathroom.
-FIRST FLOOR:- Landing, Three Bedrooms.
+Description An end terraced two storey villa.
+Accommodation ON GROUND FLOOR : Entrance hallway, kitchen, lounge.
+ON FIRST FLOOR : Landing. two bedrooms, bathroom.

-Gross internal floor area (m2) Approximately 87sqm. -------------------------------- ----------------------
+Gross internal floor area (m 2) Approximately 63 sq.m. --- ------------------------

-Neighbourhood and location The property was built by the Local Authority and is located within of a similar a ed residential area where surrounding properties are ge and style.
-Many now appear to be in private ocal amenities are available within a short commute.
+The property was built by the Local Authority and is located within an established residential area where surrounding properties are of a similar age and style.
+Many now appear to be in private ownership.
+Local amenities are available within a short commute.

-Age Approximately 70 years.
+Age Approximately seventy years.
+Weather Dry and bright.

-Light rain showers.
 Weather over recent weeks has been mixed.

 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Brick construction with a rendered finish.
-Adjacent flashings are formed in lead.
+Brick construction with a pointed finish.
+The adjacent flashings are formed in lead.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof is pitched and overlaid with concrete tiles.
-The roof structure contains valley gutters.